 DANA L. STRINGER is a writer, playwright, poet, screenwriter, and writing instructor.
 Her work is primarily concerned with themes of identity—racial, sexual, gender, religious, and social.
 She seeks to explore, challenge, and debunk negative stereotypes, myths, and belief systems that reinforce prejudice, bigotry, inequality, and injustice.
 She is committed to bridging gaps by creating work that fosters empathy, understanding, and compassion for 'other'.
 She believes that the performing arts, the literary arts, and the cinematic arts are the most effective platforms for promoting understanding.

-Dana's body of work has garnered a reputation for tackling some of the most controversial and taboo issues confronting us today.
+Dana's body of work has garnered a reputation for tackling some of the most controversial and critical issues confronting us today.
 Her overall mission is to nurture ongoing dialogue between communities that have historically clashed, as well as to educate, inspire, enlighten, and empower others through the arts.

 Dana is a member of The Dramatists Guild of America and Atlanta-based Working Title Playwrights.
 She has participated in playwriting workshops at the Robey Theatre Playwright's Lab in Los Angeles as well as the Page to Stage playwriting workshop with the Los Angeles Women's Theatre Festival.